 Her most recent collaboration with Kate Champion on Force Majeures’ Nothing to Lose, was an opportunity fuse her passions as a performer, theatre maker and sound curator to help create a work that resonated politically and personally.
 Co-commissioned by Sydney Festival and Carriageworks, Nothing to Lose continues to receive critical and audience acclaim.

-Her film Aquaporko! won the Audience Award for Best Documentary at Mardi Gras Film Festival 2013, and has been in official selection for 38 international film festivals to date including, Melbourne Queer Film Festival, InsideOut Toronto, Frameline San Francisco and OutFest London and MIX Festival Copenhagen.
+Her film Aquaporko! won the Audience Award for Best Documentary at Mardi Gras Film Festival 2013 and has been in official selection at 38 international film festivals to date including, Melbourne Queer Film Festival, InsideOut Toronto, Frameline San Francisco and OutFest London and MIX Festival Copenhagen.

 Kelli Jean is currently in production on an independent documentary film focusing on the cast of Nothing to Lose.